267 Coates Hall

 "By three methods we may learn wisdom: First, by reflection, which is the noblest; Second, by imitation, which is the easiest; and third by experience, which is the bitterest."- Confucius

 I'm an assistant professor in the School of Library and Information Science at the Louisiana State University (LSU).
-I got my Ph.D. in Information Studies at the University of Maryland, College Park (UMCP).
+I received my Ph.D. in Information Studies at the University of Maryland, College Park (UMCP) where I was advised by Dr. Doug Oard.
 While at UMCP, I did most of my research at the Laboratory for Computational Linguistics and Information Processing, Institute for Advanced Computer Studies.

 My primary research areas are information retrieval systems (especially multilingual and cross-language information retrieval and text classification), computational linguistics for text analysis, and knowledge organization systems (such as taxonomy, thesuarus, topic maps, and ontology).
 I also have strong interests in information/intelligence analysis.